workdoneby-srinivasan/RAG-with-fiction-books/README.md

 # RAG-with-fiction-books
 This project implements a simple Retrieval-Augmented Generation (RAG) pipeline using custom PDF books (e.g., Harry Potter series) as the knowledge source.
 The goal is to build a question-answering system that answers queries strictly based on the uploaded documents instead of relying on general internet knowledge.
-Perfect.
-This is what you put in your **GitHub project description** — simple English, clean, no overcomplication.

 How It Works